jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 ## Is there an economic consensus about public policy regarding stadium subsidies?

 Yes.
 The prevailing conclusion among economists who study stadiums is that professional sports facilities are generally inadvisable public investments.
-For example, a 2017 [University of Chicago panel of economic experts](https://kentclarkcenter.org/surveys/sports-stadiums/) overwhelming agreed with the statement "Providing state and local subsidies to build stadiums for professional sports teams is likely to cost the relevant taxpayers more than any local economic benefits that are generated."
+For example, a 2017 [University of Chicago panel of economic experts](https://kentclarkcenter.org/surveys/sports-stadiums/) overwhelmingly agreed with the statement "Providing state and local subsidies to build stadiums for professional sports teams is likely to cost the relevant taxpayers more than any local economic benefits that are generated."

 That conclusion does not mean that every stadium has identical effects or that sports teams have no social value.
 It reflects the consistent finding that measurable economic and fiscal benefits, combined with estimated intangible benefits, are normally smaller than the public costs of subsidized stadium projects.